Every organization wants to advertise the products and services in the market, which can impact consumers.

-Two perspectives are considered informative economics where branding investments bring revenue from unaware buyers.
+Two perspectives are considered informative where branding investments bring revenue from unaware buyers.

-Secondly, cognitive psychology which creates awareness among customers about the brand features and generates revenue.
+Meanwhile, cognitive psychology creates awareness among customers about the brand features and generates revenue.

 It has a different meaning in three contexts.
 First is the accounting context, which is the value of the brand.

-The second is the marketing context, which we are going to discuss.
-It is a qualitative where consumer perception and association are the parameters.
+The second is the marketing context, which we are going to discuss, basically qualitative where consumer perception and association are the parameters.

 Lastly, brand equity has meaning in the consumer-based context, measurable in quantity as brand loyalty.